IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/tutorials/project2.rst

 Project 2: Building a Bungalow
 ==============================

-In this project, we'll take your BlenderBIM skills to the next level by designing a complete bungalow.
+In this project, we'll take your Bonsai skills to the next level by designing a complete bungalow.
 You'll learn about roof design, advanced foundations, structural elements, and more complex MEP systems.
 We'll also introduce basic costing and scheduling concepts.